rngadam/XinCheJian-Workshops/Workshop-#1:-The-Basics-for-Beginners.md

 Now setup your account in github.com > Account Settings > SSH Public Keys > add a Public Key: give it a title and paste the contents into the key field.

 Move the private key into the right location for Linux/OSX/Unix

     mkdir ~/.ssh
     cp ~/public.key ~/.ssh/id_rsa
     chmod -R 600 ~/.ssh
     chmod 400 ~/.ssh/id_rsa

-Sorry for windows users.. find out and update this wiki!
+Sorry for windows users.. find out and update this wiki

 # Checking the workshop projects and documentation